genuinetools/img/README.md

 ## Contributing

 Please do!
-This is a new project and can use some love <3 Checkout the [issues](https://github.com/jessfraz/img/issues).
+This is a new project and can use some love <3.
+Check out the [issues](https://github.com/jessfraz/img/issues).

 ## Acknowledgements